Updated: August 2026

 Cloud-based AML solutions require particular attention to international data transfer requirements, especially when processing involves servers located outside the EEA.
 Institutions must ensure that such arrangements include appropriate safeguards for cross-border data flows while maintaining the effectiveness of their compliance programs.

-The regulatory landscape continues evolving as authorities seek to harmonise data protection and financial crime prevention objectives.
+The regulatory landscape continues to evolve as authorities try to bring data protection and financial crime prevention closer together.
 The European Data Protection Board’s 2023 opinion on the proposed AML Regulation highlighted key privacy concerns, particularly regarding public access to beneficial ownership registers and the scope of data sharing between institutions.

-The proposed EU AML Authority, expected to become operational in 2025, aims to coordinate enforcement across member states.
-This development may lead to a more harmonised interpretation of the relationship between GDPR and AML requirements, potentially reducing current inconsistencies in regulatory guidance.
+The EU’s Anti-Money Laundering Authority (AMLA) is tasked with coordinating enforcement across member states.
+Its work may lead to a more consistent interpretation of the relationship between GDPR and AML requirements, potentially reducing current inconsistencies in regulatory guidance.

 National supervisory authorities are increasingly providing sector-specific guidance on balancing data protection and AML obligations.
 Financial institutions should monitor these developments closely and adjust their compliance programs accordingly.

-Financial institutions can achieve an effective balance between GDPR and AML requirements by implementing best practices that address both regulatory frameworks holistically.
+Financial institutions can strike an effective balance between GDPR and AML requirements by implementing best practices that address both regulatory frameworks together.
 Regular privacy impact assessments for AML processing activities can help identify and prevent privacy risks while ensuring that financial crime prevention objectives are achieved proportionately.

-Implementing data minimisation strategies that meet both regulatory requirements involve careful analysis of what information is truly necessary for effective AML compliance.
+Data minimisation strategies that meet both regulatory requirements need careful analysis of what information is truly necessary for effective AML compliance.
 Institutions should regularly review their data collection practices to eliminate unnecessary processing while maintaining strong protection against money laundering and terrorist financing.

-Maintaining comprehensive records of processing activities with clear legal bases provides crucial documentation for regulatory examinations.
-These records should demonstrate how retention periods are calculated, why specific data elements are necessary, and how individual rights are balanced against compliance obligations.
+Keeping detailed records of processing activities, each with a clear legal basis, gives regulators the documentation they need during examinations.
+These records should show how retention periods are calculated, why specific data elements are necessary, and how individual rights are balanced against compliance obligations.

 Establishing clear escalation procedures for conflicts between GDPR and AML obligations ensures that difficult decisions receive appropriate legal review.
 These procedures should involve both data protection specialists and AML compliance officers to ensure balanced consideration of competing interests.

-Engaging with both data protection and financial crime prevention experts during policy development helps ensure that compliance programs effectively address both regulatory frameworks and financial crime prevention requirements.
+Engaging both data protection and financial crime prevention experts during policy development helps ensure that compliance programs address both regulatory frameworks and financial crime prevention requirements together.
 Cross-functional collaboration between legal, compliance, and technology teams is essential for developing practical solutions that work in operational contexts.

 No, the right to erasure under Article 17 does not apply when processing is necessary for compliance with legal obligations, such as AML requirements.
 However, once the mandatory retention period expires, customers can exercise their full rights under data privacy laws.